mjaddis/rdss-message-api-specification/messages/term/create/README.md

 ## Scenarios

-- Sent to the Data Mart when a subscriber creates a new Term.
+- Sent to subscribers to notify that a Term has been created.

 ## Request